passportxyz/passport-docs/pages/building-with-passport/introduction.md

 | Retrieval of Stamps linked to Passports     | `GET /registry/stamps/{address}`            |
 | Retrieval of all available Stamps           | `GET /registry/stamp-metadata`              |

-## Gating Content with Passport
+## Protecting Content with Passport

-An excellent use case for Passport is to gate access to special content.
+An excellent [use case](use-cases) for Passport is to gate access to special content.
 To make this happen, we'll need to:

-- Set up a Passport Scorer and API key
+1. Set up a Passport Scorer and API key
-- Visit the API Access page to learn how to set up your Scorer and API key
+2. Visit the API Access page to learn how to set up your Scorer and API key
-- Submit the user’s address for scoring
+3. Submit the user’s address for scoring
-- Make a POST request to /registry/submit-passport
+4. Make a POST request to /registry/submit-passport
-- Fetch the user’s Passport score
+5. Fetch the user’s Passport score
-- Make a GET request to /registry/score/{scorer_id}/{address}
+6. Make a GET request to /registry/score/{scorer_id}/{address}
-- Verify that their score is above a certain threshold.
+6. Verify that their score is above a certain threshold.
 The score that is returned from step #3 will vary depending on the type of Scorer you set up (Unique Humanity vs Unique Humanity Binary, etc.)
-- Provide access to the gated content
+7. Provide access to the gated content

 At this point if the user’s score was above your threshold you can provide them with access to the gated content.